sousadiego11/markings-frontend/README.md

-# Front-end App for the "Ts API"
+# Front-end App that consumes external API ( WIP )

 This API was built using Eslint and Typescript for a better code reading and safety.